shahryarjb/shahryarjb/README.md

 ### Hey, I'm Shahryar Tavakkoli 👋

 I have been a software engineer for 9 years.
 My technical career focuses on Elixir, JavaScript, and Typescript.
 I have good experience with ReactJS, NextJS, and Phoenix.
 Elixir is a big part of my daily life for creating high-performance products and APIs.
 As the founder, I've spent over two years overseeing a small group of 8 direct and a total of 12 indirect individuals.
 Our primary operations are in financial systems and the development of content and sales management systems.
-I am interested in Using Elixir OTP for creating fault-tolerant distributed systems and micro-frontend patterns.
+I am interested in using Elixir OTP for creating fault-tolerant distributed systems and micro-frontend patterns.

 ### Skills for recruiters: